estherelle/pray4friends_delta/README.md

 ## Instructions

-1. Add the names of your people and their gender to `prayers_inputs.txt`.
+1. Add the names of your people and their gender to `prayers_input.md`.
 1. Add instructions on how they can find the other person's prayer in `pray4friend.py` by setting the `PRAYER_LOCATION` variable.
 1. Run the script using `python pray4friends.py`.